SINGAPORE SMS SENDER ID REGISTRY (“SSIR”)

 - Only 5-digit short codes starting with 7 can be registered;

 - The short code will need to be unique to the user organisation; and

 - The user organisation will need to submit supporting document(s) to the SSIR, showing that the short code was issued by a Mobile Network Operator in Singapore to the SMS aggregator that the user organisation is working with.

-- Long virtual numbers (“LVNs”) can be registered as Sender IDs with the SSIR, provided the below conditions are met:
+- Long virtual numbers (“LVNs”) can be registered as Sender IDs with the SSIR, provided the following conditions are met:

 - Only numeric Sender IDs assigned by Mobile Network Operators in Singapore and sent by Participating Aggregators can be registered.
-SMS sent via SIM card with mobile number as Sender ID cannot be registered;
+SIM card mobile number cannot be registered as Sender ID;

-- Only LVNs from the 8 and 9 series can be registered, where you should register both the 10-digit LVN with “65” prefix e.g. 658xxxxxxx or 659xxxxxxx and the 8-digit LVN e.g. 8xxxxxx or 9xxxxxxx.
-The 2 versions of the LVN will be considered as one Sender ID for purposes of billing;
+- Only LVNs from the 8 and 9 series can be registered, where user organisation should register the 10-digit LVN (65 without "+" prefix) e.g. 658xxxxxxx or 659xxxxxxx.
+The 8-digit LVN (without 65) e.g. 8xxxxxx or 9xxxxxxx will not be accepted for registration;

 - The LVN will need to be unique to the user organisation;